-Demographic changes: The Housing Assessment reports the Office for National Statistics prediction for the whole District to be an increase of 17,900 on the 2011 Census population of 139,860.
+Demographic changes: The Office for National Statistics prediction for the whole District is an increase of 17,900 on the 2011 Census population of 139,860.
 This is an increase of 12.8%, based on current birth and mortality trends, and including net migration, but not taking account of specific planning policies which could introduce different housing allocations.
 If applied to the Parish, this would increase the estimated population by 82, from 644, in the 2011 Census, to 726 in 2031.
 This population growth would suggest a further 33 houses (at 2011 parish household size) or 36 houses (using projected national/regional household sizes for the end of the plan period.)